vcsjones/vcsjones.dev/_posts/2020-02-24-stackalloc.md

 ever written a method that is recursive and went too deep, you'll eventually receive a `StackOverflowException`.
 The `StackOverflowException` is a bit special in that it is one of the exceptions that cannot be caught.
-When a `StackOverflowException` occurs, the process immediately exits.
-Allocating too much with `stackalloc` has the same effect - it causes a `StackOverflowException` and causes the process to immediately terminate.
+When a a stack overflow occurs, the process immediately exits.
+Allocating too much with `stackalloc` has the same effect - it causes a stack overflow and the process immediately terminates.

 This is particularly worrisome when the allocation's length is determined by user
 input: